HL7/carin-bb/fsh/ig-data/input/pagecontent/13_Terminology.md

 <li><a href="https://www.nubc.org">NUBC</a>: The NUBC secretariat is the American Hospital Association..</li>
 <li><a href="http://www.nucc.org/">NUCC</a>: National Uniform Claim Committee (NUCC) is presently maintaining the Taxonomy code set.
 The codes are free and publically available for download and use.
 If the use however is &ldquo;For commercial use, including sales or licensing, a license must be obtained&rdquo;.
 It would be appropriate for an app developer to file the license form just like they would for any other code set; however, there is no fee.</li>
 <li><a href="https://www.ncpdp.org">NCPDP</a>: Retail Pharmacy data standards are defined by the NCPDP .</li>
-<li><a href="https://www.3m.com/3M/en_US/health-information-systems-us/drive-value-based-care/patient-classification-methodologies/apr-drgs/">3M APR-DRG</a>: APR-DRGs are owned by 3M.
-Use of APR-DRGs require a license.
+<li><a href="https://www.3m.com/3M/en_US/health-information-systems-us/drive-value-based-care/patient-classification-methodologies/apr-drgs/">3M APR-DRG</a>: AP-DRGs and APR-DRGs are owned by 3M.
+Use of AP-DRGs and APR-DRGs require a license.
 </li>
 </ul>
 <h3>Code Systems Not Requiring Licenses</h3>